 12. Western Tiger Swallowtail

 California’s largest natural species include the Western Tiger Swallowtail (Papilio rutulus).
-These types of butterflies in California can have a wing span that is greater than 4 inches.
+These butterflies can have wingspans greater than 4 inches.

 A combination of yellow and black coloring characterizes the appearance of the species.

-This type of butterfly has a yellow base coloring with black stripes and bands throughout their bodies.
+This type of butterfly has a yellow base coloring with black stripes and bands throughout its body.

 The underside of the wings, known as the ventral side, similarly features a predominance of black and yellow colors.

-This butterfly species eat a wide variety of plants and frequently inhabits the Western Coast.
+This butterfly species eats various plants and frequently inhabits the Western Coast.

-The California buckeye and yerba santa are two plants this species consumes for sustenance.
-They are consumed daily by adults.
+California buckeye and yerba santa are two plants this species consumes for sustenance.
+Adults consume them daily.

 The caterpillars of this species prefer eating on willows, cottonwood, and ash trees over the California buckeye, but they will still do so if necessary.